-- Amend rule 461 for consistency with the proposed changes to the definitions of "deviation charges" and "deviation payments". - Remove rule 462, which sets out the graduated deviation parameters, which AEMO claims are not operating effectively in recovering the costs associated with providing MOS from trading participants. - Remove rule 489, which requires AEMO to undertake the review of the STTM operation, as that review has been completed.
+- Removing the definition of "settlement surplus cap" from the NGR, so that there is no longer any cap on settlement surplus payments. - Amending rule 405 to clarify that the MMP and MPC only apply to price steps used in ex ante and ex post scheduling, and to ensure that they are not directly applied to deviation prices. - Amending rule 461 for consistency with the proposed changes to the definitions of "deviation charges" and "deviation payments". - Removing rule 462, which sets out the graduated deviation parameters, which AEMO claimed are not operating effectively in recovering the costs associated with providing MOS for trading participants. - Removing rule 489, which required AEMO to undertake a review of the STTM operation, as that review has been completed.